 The iconic Inca Trail to Machu Picchu is the most sought out hike in South America.
-This centuries-old trail is rooted in Inca heritage and hikers walk in their footsteps, through numerous ravines, waterways flowing from glaciers, and ancient archaeological ruins.
-The grand finale is reaching the Sun Gate of Machu Picchu, a World Heritage Site, which surpasses everyone’s imagination.
+This centuries-old trail is rooted in Inca heritage and gives hikers the chance to walk in the footsteps of Inca nobles and through a landscape of that crosses ravines, glacial-fed waterways, and ancient archaeological ruins.
+The grand finale is reaching the Sun Gate of Machu Picchu, a World Heritage Site, which surpasses all imagination.
+All tours are fully customizable.

 Cusco, Inca Trail & Machu Picchu - 9 Days